When can babies eat chia seeds?

-While chia seed allergy is uncommon, there is some limited research that demonstrates that people with sesame allergy may be allergic to chia seed.3 If your baby has a family history of allergies or if you suspect your baby may be allergic to sesame, talk to a pediatric allergist before introducing chia seeds.
+No. Allergies to chia seeds are uncommon, though not unheard of.
+There is some limited evidence that certain people with sesame allergy may also have a cross-reactive allergy to chia seed.4 If you suspect baby may be allergic to sesame, talk to your allergist before introducing chia seeds.

-As with all new foods, when you’re ready to introduce chia seeds, start by serving a small quantity of the pre-soaked seeds for the first couple of times and watch closely.
+When you’re ready to introduce chia seeds, start by serving a small quantity of the pre-soaked seeds for the first few servings and watch closely.
 If there are no adverse reactions, gradually increase the amount served over future mealtimes.

 How do you prepare chia seeds for babies with baby-led weaning?